Mustay-Bey of Lika

-Mustay-Bey of Lika (Mustaj-beg Lički) is a figure in the epic poetry of the Bosniaks, even though stories about him can be found among Bosniaks in all regions he is predominantly a character that is found in the epic poetry of Bosniaks living in the Bosnian Krajina (Frontier) region.
+Mustay-Bey of Lika (Mustaj-beg Lički) is a semi-historical figure from the epic poetry of the Bosniaks.
+Stories featuring the character can be found among Bosniaks in all regions, though he predominantly features in the epic poetry of Bosnian Krajina (Frontier) region.

-Just like other Frontier Songs (Krajišničke Pjesme) the stories surrounding Mustay-Bey usually have the same theme as all other stories originating from Krajina.
-They are mostly about raids and fights between Muslims and Christians.
-Even though most of the stories are fictional the historic background is noticeable.
-Most of the stories about Mustay-Bey were created when a Bosnian and Croatian frontier existed, separating the Ottoman Empire from the Habsburgs and the Western world.
-Where frequent raids and fights between Muslims and Christians occurred.
+Just like other frontier songs (Krajišničke Pjesme), stories surrounding Mustay-Bey usually showcase the same themes as other stories originating from the region: raids and fights between Muslims and Christians.
+Even though most of the stories are fictional, the historic background is noticeable.
+Most of the stories were created when a Bosnian-Croatian frontier existed, separating the Ottoman Empire from the Habsburgs and the Western world, where frequent raids and fights along the border between Muslims and Christians occurred.